On this page

 Available for experiments only.

-A holdout group withholds a percentage of traffic from a group of experiments.
-This allows measurement of the long-term and combined impact of multiple experiments.
-Experiment implements a holdout group using a flag with two variants: holdout and on.
-The holdout percentage that's defined when the group is created is allocated to the holdout variant.
-Experiments in the group depend on the holdout group's variant on.
+A holdout group withholds a percentage of traffic from a group of experiments to measure the long-term and combined impact of multiple experiments.
+Experiment implements a holdout group with a flag that has two variants: holdout and on.
+Amplitude allocates the holdout percentage defined at group creation to the holdout variant.
+Experiments in the group depend on the holdout group's on variant.

-The variant result of a holdout group's evaluation isn't returned.
-However, it's assigned as a user property to enable holdout analysis.
+Amplitude doesn't return the variant result of a holdout group's evaluation, but assigns it as a user property to enable holdout analysis.

 For more information, go to Holdout Groups.